-Billy Law’s time-pressed, budget conscious student recipe has become my family’s go-to recipe over the past few weeks.
-I skip th one hour marinating process, frugally devoting only 10 minutes.
+Billy Law's time-pressed, budget-conscious student recipe has become my family's go-to recipe over the past few weeks.
+I skip the one-hour marinating process, frugally devoting only 10 minutes.
 In less than half an hour, I have a piping hot Chinese chicken recipe that would put my local takeaway to shame.
-I am making this for the fourth time in 2 weeks tonight and like every other night I have made it, I hope there are leftovers so I can photograph it the next sad.
-That doesn’t happen.
-So, Thank You Billy!!
+I am making this for the fourth time this month and it goes down a treat every single time.

 A fast, cheap Asian chicken dish that is made interesting by the use of cola for the sauce and comes from the coffers of Masterchef alumni Billy Law.